Functionalism (philosophy of mind): Multiple realizability

 An important part of some arguments for functionalism is the idea of multiple realizability.
 According to standard functionalist theories, a mental state corresponds to a functional role.
 It is like a valve; a valve can be made of plastic or metal or other material, as long as it performs the proper function (controlling the flow of a liquid or gas).
-Similarly, functionalists argue, a mental state can be explained without considering the state of the underlying physical medium (such as the brain) that realizes it; one only needs to consider higher-level functions.
+Similarly, functionalists argue that a mental state can be explained without considering those features of its underlying physical substrate, such as the brain, that do not affect its functional role; only the features relevant to its higher-level functions need to be considered.
 Because a mental state is not limited to a particular medium, it can be realized in multiple ways, including, theoretically, with non-biological systems, such as computers.
 A silicon-based machine could have the same sort of mental life that a human being has, provided that its structure realized the proper functional roles.

-While most functionalist theories accept the multiple realizability of mental states, some functionalist theories, such as the Functional Specification Theories (FSTs), reject this view.
+While most functionalist theories accept the multiple realizability of mental states, some functionalist theories, such as the functional specification theories (FSTs), reject this view.
 FSTs were most notably developed by David Lewis and David Malet Armstrong.
 According to FSTs, mental states are the particular "realizers" of the functional role, not the functional role itself.
 The mental state of belief, for example, just is whatever brain or neurological process that realizes the appropriate belief function.
 Thus, unlike standard versions of functionalism (often called Functional State Identity Theories), FSTs do not allow for the multiple realizability of mental states, because the fact that mental states are realized by brain states is essential.
 What often drives this view is the belief that if we were to encounter an alien race with a cognitive system composed of significantly different material from humans' (e.g., silicon-based) but performed the same functions as human mental states (for example, they tend to yell "Ouch!" when poked with sharp objects), we would say that their type of mental state might be similar to ours but it is not the same.
 For some, this may be a disadvantage to FSTs.
 Indeed, one of Hilary Putnam's arguments for his version of functionalism relied on the intuition that such alien creatures would have the same mental states as humans do, and that the multiple realizability of standard functionalism makes it a better theory of mind.